cypress-io/cypress-documentation/content/guides/getting-started/devs-vs-users.md

 ---
-title: Who are you Testing for?
+title: Who Are You Testing For?
 ---

 When testing components, you should first realize that you have TWO kinds users: